One of the most basic writing skills for new writers to learn is to avoid using passive voice in writing as much as possible.

 Are you going to get Apple to repair your computer?

-The best free tools to find passive sentences
+The best free passive voice detector tools

 Here is a screengrab of my Grammarly editor for this post as I was writing it in WordPress.

-You can see the passive structures are highlighted for you.
+You can see the structures are highlighted for you.
 On the right, there is an explanation and examples of how to change the voice.

 You can read our full Grammarly review for more details.